astitva1905/Quantum-Coin-Game/README.md

 ## Structure of the game:
 1. The game has two levels : Level 1: Classical Coin Game, And Level 2: Quantum Coin Game level. <br>
-2. In Level 1 , you play the game again a classical COmputer with a classical Coin. <br>
+2. In Level 1 , you play the game again a classical Computer with a classical Coin. <br>
 3. In Level 2, you play the game against a Quantum Computer with a Quantum Coin. <br>
 4. In both levels, the rules remain the same. <br>
 5. You will have explored the entire game only once you have read the Final educational note about how the game works and can see the "Exit" button below it.
 This may take some retries, definitely in the Quantum Level.